naiyerasif/site/src/content/post/2024/2024-09-04-23-26-50-stop-using-serial-in-postgres.md

 ## Outro

 `serial` has many other quirks.
 While you can still use it, why not give identity columns a whirl?
 They're SQL standard, offer better ergonomics, and come with built-in safety guarantees.
-They will simplify your work and help avoid many paper cuts you would otherwise get with `serial`.
+They will simplify your work and help avoid many paper cuts you would otherwise face with `serial`.